Nigeria calls for support after 'deadliest' Boko Haram attack

 Soldiers have complained of a lack of adequate weapons and even refused to deploy to take on the better-armed rebels, who want to create a hardline Islamic state in northeast Nigeria.

 With elections set for next month, Nigeria's government has also been accused of playing politics with the insurgency, as most of the areas worst affected by the violence are main opposition strongholds.

 But Olukolade said: "The Nigerian military has not given up on Baga and other localities where terrorist activities are now prevalent.

 "Appropriate plans, men and resources are presently being mobilised to address the situation," he said on defenceinfo.Mil.Ng, in the military's first detailed comment on last weekend's attack.

 The military and government often makes such statements, without giving specific details, yet there are reports of attacks on an almost daily basis.

-On Saturday, two explosions rocked northeast Nigeria, including one by a suicide bomber at a crowded market in the Borno State capital, Maiduguri, by a young girl thought to be just 10.
+Yesterday, two explosions rocked northeast Nigeria, including one at a crowded market in the Borno State capital, Maiduguri, by a girl suicide bomber thought to be just 10.
 Nineteen people were killed.

 The Baga attack, which local officials said forced at least 20,000 people to flee, also overran the headquarters of the Multinational Joint Task Force made up of troops from Nigeria, Niger and Chad.